LMI Discounts And No LMI

-Select mortgage insurance companies have a 15% discount on their LMI premium for first home buyers.
+Select mortgage insurance companies have an 8% to 15% discount on their LMI premium for first home buyers.

 This is only available through the lenders that deal with these specific LMI providers and have negotiated this discount on behalf of their customers.

 In most cases, your home loan must be for less than $1,200,000 and your deposit must not be from a borrowed source.